Javairô Dilrosun: Loan to Bordeaux

 On 31 August 2021, Dilrosun signed for Ligue 1 club Bordeaux on a season-long loan with an option-to-buy.
 However, his loan was not made permanent, and he left at the end of the season.

 Feyenoord

 On 11 July 2022, Eredivisie club Feyenoord announced that they had signed Dilrosun on four-year contract.
 On 7 August 2022, Dilrosun scored his first goal on his official debut for the club, scoring Feyenoord's third goal in a 5–2 away win against Vitesse.

 Club América

 On 2 February 2024, Mexican club América reached an agreement with Feyenoord to sign Dilrosun.
+In January 2026, Dilrosun parted ways by mutual agreement.

 Loan to Los Angeles FC

 On 11 June 2025, Los Angeles FC announced the loan signing of Dilrosun until 24 July 2025, with an option to buy.
-The deal was completed during FIFA's special transfer window for the Club World Cup from 1-10 June 2025.
+The deal was completed during FIFA's special transfer window for the Club World Cup from 1–10 June 2025.
 On 25 July, LAFC decided against exercising the purchase option, and Dilrosun returned to Club América.

+Al Sadd

+On 9 February 2026, Dilrosun joined Qatar Stars League side Al Sadd.
+On 17 February 2026, Javairo Dilrosun made his debut in the AFC Champions League Elite against Al-Ittihad Club (Jeddah).